Jovana667/React-Portfolio/README.md

 - Contact form for professional inquiries
 - Downloadable resume and skills section
 - Links to GitHub, LinkedIn, and Stack Overflow profiles
-- Clean and modern user interface with a professional color scheme

 ## Technologies Used
 - React